Xiija/mudslinger/scripting.md

 All scripts have access to the following scripting API functions:

 + **print(text)**

-<br>Print the text to the output window.
+Print the text to the output window.
 No return value.

 + **send(text)**

-<br>Send the text to the game.
+Send the text to the game.
 No return value.

 # Alias Scripts #